collection-json/spec/README.md

 ##### 1.1.1 Reading Collections

-To get a list of the [items][] in a collection, the client sends an HTTP GET request to the URI of a collection. a [Collection+JSON][] Document is returned which contains one or more [item][] objects in an array.
+To get a list of the [items][] in a collection, the client sends an HTTP GET request to the URI of a collection.
+A [Collection+JSON][] Document is returned which contains one or more [item][] objects in an array.
 The response may describe all, or only a partial list, of the [items][] in a collection.

 ```
 *** REQUEST ***